uccser/codewof/docs/installation.md

 ## Step 1: Development Stack

 Start with the [UCCSER Installation Guide][1].
-You will need Docker and Docker Compose, as well as the UCCSER Development Stack before you can install CodeWOF.
+You will need Docker and Docker Compose, as well as the UCCSER Development Stack, before you can install CodeWOF.

-Once the Development Stack is installed, and started, we can move onto installing CodeWOF
+Once the Development Stack is installed, and started, we can move onto installing CodeWOF.

 ## Step 2: Get the code